rails/rails/guides/source/active_record_multiple_databases.md

 First, the database name for the primary and replica should be the same because they contain the same data.
-Second, the username for the primary and replica should be different, and the replica user's permissions should be to to read and not write.
+Second, the username for the primary and replica should be different, and the replica user's permissions should be to read and not write.

 When using a replica database you need to add a `replica: true` entry to the replica in the `database.yml`.
 This is because Rails otherwise has no way of knowing which one is a replica